 Central also has 539 full-time and 95 part-time administrative staff.
 A strong network of collective bargaining units represents nearly every constituent group of Central's faculty and staff.
-A commitment to shared governance is a hallmark of the University
+A commitment to shared governance is a hallmark of the University.

-Central's schools and colleges - the Carol A. Ammon College of Liberal Arts and Social Sciences; the School of Business, the School of Education; the School of Engineering, Science, and Technology; and the College of Health and Rehabilitation Sciences; offer more than 150 programs.
+Central's schools and colleges-the Carol A. Ammon College of Liberal Arts and Social Sciences; the School of Education; the School of Engineering, Science & Technology; the School of Business and the College of Health and Rehabilitation Sciences; offer more than 150 programs.
 All undergraduates share a common general education curriculum.

 Because of this, education in the liberal arts and sciences permeates and defines Central's academic programs.
 The University also offers graduate degrees in over 80 academic programs in 56 different disciplines, including doctoral degrees in educational leadership and nurse anesthesia practice.
 Central offers a broad array of online courses at the undergraduate and graduate level.

 Accredited by the New England Commission of Higher Education, the University completed its decennial reaffirmation process in the fall of 2018.
 As of Fall 2023, nearly 50 percent of Central's academic programs were accredited by an external accrediting body such as ABET or the Council for the Accreditation of Educator Preparation (CAEP).

-In addition to the School of Engineering, Science, and Technology, Academic Affairs is comprised of the following schools/colleges:
+In addition to the Carol A. Ammon College of Liberal Arts and Social Sciences, Academic Affairs is comprised of the following schools/colleges: